Healthcare Preparedness Planning

 Each year, new activities are prioritized through the U.S. Department of Health and Human Services' Office of the Assistant Secretary for Preparedness and Response (ASPR).
 Current initiatives are detailed in the HPP Cooperative Agreement.

 The HPP is supported through eight Healthcare Coalitions.
-These coalitions work with local partners within each region to prepare hospitals, emergency medical services, and supporting healthcare organizations to deliver coordinated and effective care to victims of terrorism and other public health/healthcare emergencies.
+These coalitions work with local partners within each region to prepare hospitals, emergency medical services, and other healthcare organizations to deliver coordinated and effective care to public health/healthcare emergencies, such as pandemics, school shooting or terrorism.
 Each region maintains one full-time regional coordinator and one part-time medical director.
 The medical director is employed or contracted through a Medical Control Authority (MCA).

 The MI-Volunteer Registry database functions as a centralized collection of volunteer contact information.
 Individuals interested in volunteering indicate their interests and contact information in this secure, electronic environment.
 A wide range of professions and roles are required to adequately respond during an emergency.